 Jump to the content of the page

-Testing of Steering Linkage
+Testing of steering linkages

-• Torsion 100 Nm
+• 2 Torsion drive up to 100 Nm

-To facilitate automated production of telescopic steering shafts for trucks, ZwickRoell testing machines can be integrated into a fully-automated assembly line.
-A testing machine is used to determine the maximum torsion angle in the middle of the production process, allowing process-oriented analysis of the previous assembly steps.
-A special angled sensor was developed for the high precision requirements of relative torsion angle measurement.
-A second testing machine is placed at the end of the production line to determine the displacement force of the steering spindle.
+• A testing machine is used to determine the maximum torsion angle in the middle of the production process, allowing process-oriented analysis of the previous assembly steps.
+A special angle transducer was developed for the high precision requirements of relative torsion angle measurement.

 Testing of Steering Columns